Tutankham: Reception

+Retro Gamer magazine reviewed the ColecoVision port in 2014.
+They gave it a positive review, calling it an "arcade adventure" that "remains a hidden gem in Konami's illustrious history".

 Legacy

 Tutankham is included in Konami Classics Series: Arcade Hits for the Nintendo DS (renamed to Horror Maze).

 According to Hardcore Gaming 101, Konami's King's Valley (1985) is considered a spiritual successor to Tutankham in Japan.
 It keeps the theme of treasuring hunting in Egyptian tombs and has identical end-of-level music.